hasura/graphql-engine/docs/graphql/manual/actions/derive.rst

 ------------------------------------------

-For a derived action, Hasura can generate the relevant handler code to delegate the action back to the original mutation.
+For a derived action, Hasura can generate the relevant handler code to delegate the action back to the original operation.

 .. rst-class:: api_tabs
 .. tabs::